raul23/pyebooktools/README.rst

 Thus, from within the ``ebooktools.py`` script, you have access to various `subcommands`_.

+`:star:`

+  `ebook-tools`_ is the **original** Shell scripts I ported to Python.
+I tried to follow the shell script options as much as possible (such as their names) so that if you used the shell scripts, you will easily know how to run the corresponding Python script.

 Installation and dependencies
 =============================
 To install and use the script ``ebooktools.py``, follow these steps: